TomBric/stratux-radar-display/README.md

    6. Copy the configuration script (under github/image) onto the radar-raspberry:  scp configure_radar.sh pi@192.168.10.10:/home/pi
    7. Execute the configuration script as root. "/bin/bash configure_radar.sh".
 This will take some time since it does an update on the pi.
 It will also clone a version of the radar into /root/stratux-radar-display
    8. Depending on your display copy from /root/stratux-radar-display/image:  "rc.local.Oled_1in5" or "rc.local.Epaper_3in7"to /etc/rc.local.
 This will make the pi to automatically startup the radar software.

+   ### Standard setup
+   1. Download the image under Releases/Assets to your local computer.
+Image with "oled" is preconfigured for the Oled 1.5 inch display.
+Epaper-Versions will follow.
+   2. Flash the image using Balena/Etcher or Win32DiskImager or Raspberry Pi Imager to your SD card (at least 8GB)
+   3. Insert the SD into you raspberry and let it boot.
+It should automatically startup and connect to the Stratux-Europe edition.
+Remark: Current configuration is for Stratux-Europe on IP address 192.168.10.1.
+If you have a different configuration please update /etc/rc.local accordingly.